Skip to content

 When another assault leaves her covered in bruises and bite marks, Silver has Hershey explain herself to his fellow clinicians.
 In a crowded, smoke-filled room, she endures questions from old men sporting more skeptical stares.
 After she leaves, they ignore the physical evidence and focus on her sexual history.

 Exasperated, she turns to a group of parapsychologists.
-Sensing a means to advance their careers, they approach Hershey after an attack, feigning concern, saying, “Maybe this doesn’t seem like the best time for this, but we’re afraid for you.”
+Sensing a means to advance their careers, they approach Hershey after an attack.
+Her mostly-absent father-figure-boyfriend has just left her, spooked by what’s he’s seen.
+Feigning concern, the parapsychologists say, “Maybe this doesn’t seem like the best time for this, but we’re afraid for you.”
 They then propose a dangerous experiment that treats her as a guinea pig.

-This subtext and formal rigor, along with Hershey’s fearless performance, almost overcome a dismal third act that sees Hershey fleeing laser beams and a cheap optical effect involving a giant ice block.
-It’s as though screenwriter Frank De Felitta—who adapted his own novel—grafted on the end of a B-level sci-fi feature.
-According to Daniel Kremer, author of Sidney J. Furie: Life and Film, Furie regretted the ending.1 Hershey called it contrived.2 Even editor Frank Urioste disliked it.3
+These elements almost overcome a dismal third act that sees Hershey fleeing laser beams and a cheap optical effect involving a giant ice block.
+It’s as though screenwriter Frank De Felitta—who adapted his own novel—grafted on the end of a B-grade science-fiction picture.
+According to Daniel Kremer, author of Sidney J. Furie: Life and Films, Furie regretted the ending.1 Hershey called it contrived.2 Even editor Frank Urioste disliked it.3

 It’s a fatal flaw.
-I can admire Hersey’s performance and Furie’s direction and still admit the ending stinks.
+I can admire Hershey’s performance and Furie’s direction and still admit the ending stinks.
 Directorial style and convincing performances can’t overcome an aborted script.
 Abandoning the first two acts’ intimate, character-driven approach opens the door for critics to paint the film as misogynistic exploitation reveling in Hershey’s graphic sexual assaults.
-I don’t agree—Hershey’s raw intensity and vulnerability renders these scenes grueling, not titillating—but the stylistic devolution leaves one doubting the prior acts’ sincerity.
-When your ghost goes from a stand-in for domestic abuse to shooting lasers you’ve lost the metaphor.
-Disappointing given the film could have joined Rosemary’s Baby in the social discourse.

 Footnotes